Release Policy

 • Rule type: FAILURE

-• Failure message: No image attestations found matching the given public key.
+• FAILURE message: No image attestations found matching the given public key.
 Verify the correct public key was provided, and one or more attestations were created.

-• Code: builtin_attestation.signature_check
+• Code: attestation.signature_check

 5.2.
 Attestation syntax